hvkalayil/algonaut/README.md

 ### Github Actions

 The `Build Artifacts` action builds the application when a pull request is completed.
-It deploys the app to github pages.
+It publishes the build files to the build branch.